Health Benefits of Ginger

 3. Reduces Gas and Bloating

-One of the best eating raw ginger benefits is its ability to reduce gas buildup and abdominal discomfort.
+In fact, one of the best eating raw ginger benefits is its ability to reduce gas buildup and abdominal discomfort.
 It relaxes the gastrointestinal tract, helping trapped gas escape more easily.

 4. Ginger for Nausea relieves